 How does TikTok work?

 They can also “duet” with someone by replying to a video, creating a split-screen and endless reactions.
-Users can even add their own sounds and lip-sync to another user's original video.
+They can even add their own sounds and lip-sync to another user's video.

 Who to follow on TikTok